-Debi Bernish is a self-described “good carb ninja”, has a a Bachelor of Science degree in Nutrition and Food science and is passionate about helping people make smarter eating choices for a healthier life.
+Debi Bernishlink opens in a new window is a health and wellness advocate and has a a Bachelor of Science degree in Nutrition and Food science.
+She is passionate about helping people make smarter eating choices for a healthier life.
 She will be a regular guest contributor to Supplementally Speaking, sharing nutrition insights and delicious recipes.

 This blog is for entertainment purposes only and should not be considered medical advice.